 Level 2 – Applications (6 credits)

 All good journalism begins with reporting---the gathering of a wide range of information in a comprehensive, independent, even-handed, thorough and ethical manner and the critical processing of that information.
 J 310F Reporting: Words focuses on reporting, writing and editing skills for print, web and broadcast.
 Its companion course, J 311F Reporting: Images does the same with photography, video and design.
 They are both required for journalism majors.
 You must complete Level 1 coursework with a C or higher before taking Level 2 courses, and journalism majors must get a B or better for each Level 2 course.
-These courses may be completed in the first or second year upon successful completion of Level 1 coursework.
+These courses may be completed in the first or second year upon successful completion of Level 1 coursework and may be taken concurrently or individually in any order.

 Courses in this level